ubcecon/web-scraping-with-R/aer-articles.md

 AER website is well-made -- using developer tools from a web browser, one can see that all articles are all contained in classes whose names begin with `journal-preview`.

-Also, using `SelectorGadget`, one can easily find that all journal issues are contained in nodes with `a`.
+To grab URL links to all issues, first install [SelectorGadget](https://selectorgadget.com/) in Chrome.
+Activate `SelectorGadget` and hover your mouse over a link to any issue available in the webpage.
+One can easily find that all journal issues are contained in nodes with `a`.
 Let's extract all the HTML nodes with `a` (which is, in fact, the name of nodes being used for links in all websites):

 ``` r
 issues.root.html <- read_html("https://www.aeaweb.org/journals/aer/issues")